 However, deficiency is common.

-Folate deficiency can predispose individuals to an increased risk of positive HPV status as well as an increased risk of progression to cervical and oral cancer.
+Deficiency can predispose individuals to an increased risk of HPV, as well as an increased risk of cervical and oral cancer.

-Folate deficiencies lead to immune dysfunction through defects in the folate pathway and reduced natural killer cells, known to fight off invading pathogens.
+Folate deficiencies lead to immune dysfunction by impairing the folate pathway and immune cells, known to fight off invaders.

 Vitamin B12 – Cobalamin

-Is a water-soluble vitamin involved in the metabolism of every cell in the human body and cofactor in DNA synthesis, and fatty acid and amino acid metabolism.
+Is a water-soluble vitamin involved in every cell in the human body.
+B12 is also a cofactor in DNA synthesis, and fatty acid and amino acid metabolism.

 We obtain B12 from animal products like meat, milk, eggs, and fish.
 Because vitamin B12 is so widely used in the body, deficiency can cause serious, irreversible damage to the brain, nervous system, and immune function.

-Inadequate levels of B12 alter the immune response by affecting the production of nucleic acid, protein synthesis and inhibiting the activity of immune cells.
-Low vitamin B12 also interferes with metabolic processes like methylation and serine, glycine, and purine cycles, all-important for contributing to a healthy immune system.
+Poor levels of B12 impact the immune response by inhibiting the activity of immune cells.
+Low vitamin B12 also interferes with metabolic processes like methylation and amino acid cycles.
+All of which are important for contributing to a healthy immune system.

 Because we obtain B12 from animal products, vegans and vegetarians are particularly at risk for deficiencies.
 B12 levels can be assessed through a basic blood test.

-Vitamin C is a powerful antioxidant and is involved in several important enzymes for immune system function.
-Vitamin C is found naturally in foods like kiwis, dark leafy greens, and broccoli.
+Vitamin C is a powerful antioxidant involved in several important enzymes for immune system function.
+The vitamin is found naturally in foods like kiwis, dark leafy greens, and broccoli.

-Vitamin C has various roles in the immune system, supporting both the adaptive and innate immune system, protecting the skin barrier function, and protecting against environmental oxidative stress.
+Vitamin C has various roles in the immune system, protecting the skin barrier function and against environmental oxidative stress.

-Research has found individuals with higher vitamin C levels to have a reduced HPV viral load and decreased likelihood of developing oral and cervical cancers.
+Individuals with higher vitamin C levels tend to have a reduced HPV viral load and decreased likelihood of developing oral and cervical cancers.

 Studies have found dietary intake of vitamin C to prevent both respiratory and systemic infections.
 Supplementation with vitamin C has also been found to decrease cold and flu symptoms by 85% compared to control groups.